TayyubaK/SQL-Project/QA.md

 WHERE
     productsku='9182593'
 GROUP BY
-    productsku, v2productname
+    productsku, v2productname;
--- 2 rows affected; 'Google Men's Pullover Hoodie' name had a count of 1, and 'Google Men's Pullover Hoodie Grey' had a count of 3.
+-- 2 rows affected;
+--'Google Men's Pullover Hoodie' name had a count of 1 --'Google Men's Pullover Hoodie Grey' had a count of 3

---tmp_alls_products should only have the name with the higher count in all_sessions SELECT
+--tmp_alls_products should only have the name with the higher count in all_sessions.
+SELECT
     productsku,
     v2productname,